rezendi/ykarma/README.md

 ### What's the technical architecture here, and how might it change?

-The hard parts, technically, are yet to come, but I think I've done much of the tedious work now.
-(Not counting the inevitable bug fixes and/or design changes which will necessitate the updating of smart-contract data in production, but we'll burn those bridges when we come to them.)
+The hard parts, technically, are yet to come, but much of the tedious work is now done.
+(Not counting the inevitable bug fixes and/or design changes which will necessitate the hair-tearing idea of updating smart contracts and data in a production blockchain, but we'll burn those bridges when we come to them.)

-It's a basic three-layer web service: React/Redux front end talking to a Node API which uses web3 to talk to a Geth PoA blockchain, all (optionally) running inside Docker containers.
+It's a basic three-layer web service: React/Redux front end talking to a Node API which uses web3 to talk to a Geth PoA blockchain, using Firebaase for user authentication and Sendgrid for email, all (optionally) running inside Docker.
 I was tempted to add more layers of abstraction, but the idea was for this to be illustrative as well as useful, so I went with just trying to make the code simple, readable, and straightforward.

 I'm a polyglot programmer and neither Javascript nor Solidity is my first or even my fifth language of choice (though like many I have warmed to JS over the